servantboy/The-Revelation-Riddle/chapters/014_The_Seven_Seals.md

 In this framework, those four spirits correspond to the four horsemen of Revelation 6, functioning as covenant administrators working throughout history, now displayed in prophetic sequence.

-THE FOUR HORSEMEN — SPIRITUAL FORCES OF REDEMPTIVE HISTORY PAIR 1 — The Northern / Heavenly Pair (White + Black) In Zechariah 6, the horses linked to the north are associated with God’s judicial dealings.
+THE FOUR HORSEMEN — SPIRITUAL FORCES OF REDEMPTIVE HISTORY

+PAIR 1 — The Northern / Heavenly Pair (White + Black)
+In Zechariah 6, the horses linked to the north are associated with God’s judicial dealings.
 Typologically:
 	•	White – associated with righteousness and victory.
-	•	Black – associated with weighing, measuring, and famine.
+	•	Black – associated with weighing, measuring, and judgement.
 The “north” is often linked with:
 	•	the place of God’s rule (Ps.
 48:2; Isa.
 14:13),
 	•	the direction from which judgment comes (Jer.
 1:14–16).